yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 1: Deploy the web app to Azure

-In this task, you create an RDP connection to the JumpBox VM, and then using Visual Studio on the JumpBox, deploy the `TailspinToysWeb` application into the App Service in Azure.
+In this task, you create an RDP connection to the JumpBox VM and then using Visual Studio on the JumpBox, deploy the `TailspinToysWeb` application into the App Service in Azure.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** in the Azure navigation pane and select the **hands-on-lab-SUFFIX** resource group from the list.